rhmtazad/UniProg/README.md

 ## License

 GNU General Public License (GPL-3.0)
-Distributed under the GPL-3.0 License which means you can use or distribute it however you want.
+Distributed under the GPL-3.0 License meaning that you can use or distribute it however you want.